Policies

 Nursery SmileOn Wandsworth recognizes the potentially serious risk to children, staff and visitors in emergency or harmful situations.
 A lockdown may take place where there is a perceived risk of threat to the nursery, its staff, children, visitors or property.

-· A lockdown will be initiated by a member of staff ringing the hand bell and the hall bell to gather all of the children together and bringing the inside the building as quickly as possible.
+- A lockdown will be initiated by a member of staff ringing the hand bell and the hall bell to gather all of the children together and bring them inside the building as quickly as possible.
 The designated Lockdown Officers will immediately call 999 (or 101) and if appropriate, the Head.

 [names of personnel]